eesyuen09/tp/docs/UserGuide.md

 <box type="tip" seamless>

 If the starting month is not provided or the starting month provided precedes the student's enrollment month, the history will start from the student's enrollment month.
+If the provided month is **after the current month**, the command will return an error message.
 </box>

 **Expected Output:**
-Payment history for Bernice Yu from June 2025 to October 2025 (5 months)
+`Payment history for Alex Yeoh from August 2025 to October 2025 (3 months)`
-Enrolled Month: June 2025
-June 2025 : UNPAID (default)
-July 2025 : UNPAID (default)
+`Enrolled Month: August 2025`
-August 2025 : UNPAID (default)
+`August 2025 : PAID (marked)`
-September 2025 : PAID (marked)
+`September 2025 : PAID (marked)`
-October 2025 : PAID (marked)
+`October 2025 : UNPAID (default)`

 <box type="info" seamless>